Zemerik/Custom-Discord-Presence/README.md

 ## How to use:

 ### Mobile Users:
-> Unfortunetly this code is unnable to function for mobile users which is why you will need to order through my [discord](https://discord.gg/w4mTtEsHRC).
-You can also order if you are facing any errors.
+> Unfortunetly this code is unnable to function for mobile users.

 ### Cloning:
 1. First clone this repository in your local machine by running the folowing GIT Command (preferebly in your Code Editors Terminal):